 The City of Yorba Linda General Plan designates most of the project area within its boundaries as Open Space General and designates a parcel located adjacent to unincorporated Orange County as Commercial General.
-The Commercial General designation provides for a variety of retail, service, and entertainment facilities, however, this area is owned by the State of California.
+The Commercial General designation provides for a variety of retail, service, and entertainment facilities.
 The Open Space designation provides for active and passive recreation areas, passive open space, conservation, and public safety land uses, either public or private in nature.
 The City of Yorba Linda Zoning designation for most of the project area within its boundaries is OS (Open Space) with a flood plain overlay (FP-2).
 The zoning designation for one parcel located adjacent to unincorporated Orange County is PD-22 (Planned Development Coal Canyon).
 The Open Space zone is intended for general agriculture, open space, and public uses.
 The PD-22 zone is intended for preservation as a wildlife corridor by the State.